Tuesday, February 3, 2026

 How I learnt to coach backwards

-The day I was handed this 2 sided document changed how I coached
+The day I was handed this document changed how I coached

 I started to find easier ways for my players to improve a range of strokes and movements on court.
 I learnt a new skill, to coach backwards.

-Instead of starting at the beginning of the stroke or movement, I started at the end, just before impact.
+Instead of introducing players to the beginning of the stroke or movement, I started at the end, just before impact.

 coach backwards